 This trip with Minch Adventures provides visitors with an in-depth tour of the outermost isle in the small isles archipelago: the charming, remote and picturesque island of Canna.

-All around the island there are plenty of chances to view these attractions with a guided tour across Canna to soak in the natural beauty.
-The well sedimented history and serene atmosphere of such an unforgettable little island and to then finish the day with a meal in the island’s café, where visitors can enjoy the delicious cooking available, including an unmissable chance to have freshly caught Scottish langoustine for dinner.
+All around the island, there are plenty of chances to view these attractions with a guided tour across Canna to soak in the natural beauty, the well sedimented history and serene atmosphere of such an unforgettable little island.
+Then finish the day with a meal in the island’s café, where visitors can enjoy the delicious cooking available, including an unmissable chance to have freshly caught Scottish langoustine for dinner.

 This full day cruise of 8 hours to such a quiet and rugged location ought to tick all the boxes with landscape-lovers and nature enthusiasts alike!